rean/iofabric/docs/ioFabric-System-Container-Requirements.md

 * When a "new config" control message is received, immediately make a request on the ioFabric REST API to retrieve the updated container configuration

-* Build this system container with the Node.js Container SDK
+* Build this system container with the Java Container SDK

 * Use TLS secure socket connections to the ComSat, which will not open successfully if the identity of the ComSat cannot be verified